-Police guidelines for reasonable suspicion of impaired driving or probable cause for a DUI stop are determined by the NHTSA (National Highway Traffic Safety Administrator).
-There are three main phases for police officers to observe when apprehending and processing a person for reasonable suspicion of a DUI.
+Police guidelines for DUI reasonable suspicion of impaired driving or probable cause for a DUI stop are determined by the NHTSA (National Highway Traffic Safety Administrator).
+There are three main phases for police officers to observe when apprehending and processing person for DUI reasonable suspicion.
 This article covers phase one.

 Pursuant to the 4th Amendment of the U.S. Constitution, every citizen has a constitutional right against unreasonable searches and seizures.
-This means that the police cannot stop your car or order you to pull over unless they have a reasonable suspicion that you committed or were about to commit a crime.
+This means that the police cannot stop your car or order you to pull over.
+Unless they have a reasonable suspicion that you committed or were about to commit a crime.
 There are times, however, when the police can in fact make a random stop that may seem unreasonable to you.
-For example, during what's known as "Amber" Alerts, the police can make you pull over and search your car without a warrant to check for a child that has been reported missing.
-Or they may order you to stop if your car matches the description of one that is connected to criminal activity.
+For example, if DUI reasonable suspicion applies with an "Amber Alert", police can make you pull over and search your car.
+This can be without a warrant, to check for a reported missing child.
+They may order you to stop if your car matches the description of one connected to criminal activity.

-Not necessarily every DUI defendant will be suspected of driving under the influence before they are pulled over.
-In other words, it is not always the case that a person is pulled over specifically for DUI, or because they were driving in a way that suggested they may be impaired.
-A DUI arrest is often made following a stop for a totally unrelated traffic infraction (such as speeding, improper lane usage, driving the wrong way down a one way street, running a red light, etc.).
-DUI arrests also have been known to be made after someone is pulled over for purely innocent behavior, such as in the Amber alert example above.
-In each of these situations, the officer will not suspect that you are impaired until after he has made contact and more observations of you.
+Not necessarily every DUI defendant suspected of driving under the influence before their pulled over.
+In other words, the person may not specifically pulled over for a DUI.
+This is because they were driving in a way that suggest impairment.
+A DUI arrest often made following a stop for a totally unrelated traffic infraction.
+Such as speeding, improper lane usage, driving the wrong way down a one way street, running a red light, etc. DUI arrests been known to be made after someone pulled over for innocent behavior, as the Amber Alert example above.
+In each of situations, the officer will not suspect your impaired until made contact and more observations of you.

-On the other hand, there are times when the police may suspect you to be DUI before they even make contact with you.
-In such situations, you will be pulled over because the officer suspects you are too impaired to drive.
-The suspicion may arise as a result of the manner in which you were driving (such as weaving, veering, or other actions indicative of impairment), or based on a tip received, or because you were driving in an area and at a time where DUI's often occur.
-While normally the fact that you were speeding would not raise red DUI flags with the police, the police are more likely to think you could be driving drunk if done so at 4 a.m. down the Vegas strip.
+There are times when police may suspect you driving under influence (DUI) before they even make contact with you.
+In such situations, your pulled over because the officer suspects your impaired to drive.
+The DUI reasonable suspicion may arise as a result of the manner in which you were driving.
+Such as weaving, veering, or other actions indicative of impairment, or even based on a tip received.
+Possibly even because you were driving in an area and at a time where DUI's often occur.
+While normally the fact that you were speeding would not raise red DUI flags with police.
+Police are more likely to think you could be driving drunk if done so at 4 am down Vegas strip.

 Driving Patterns That Indicate Impairment

 The NHTSA has a "DWI Detection Guide" that was written to help the police with detecting and arresting impaired drivers.
 The guide lists several things (what they call "cues") that they believe are suggestive of impairment, whether observed alone or together with other factors.
-The guide lists 24 indicators that the NHTSA tells the police they should look for in your driving pattern that could suggest you are DUI.
-The factors are broken up into four separate sections and are listed below:
+The guide lists 24 indicators that the NHTSA tells the police they should look for in your driving pattern that could suggest you are driving under influence.
+The factors broken up into four separate sections and listed below:

-- Problems Maintaining Proper Lane Position - Weaving, weaving outside the lane lane, straddling the lane line, swerving, making wide turns, drifting, almost hitting another vehicle or object;
+- Problems Maintaining Proper Lane Position - Weaving, weaving outside the lane line, straddling the lane line, swerving, making wide turns, drifting, almost hitting another vehicle or object